sourcegraph/about/handbook/engineering/search/index.md

 _Updated 2020-08-27_

-## Long term (~1 year)

-Sourcegraph search is far and away the best code search solution, search results are fast, and I can find what I’m looking for quickly.

 ## Medium term (3-6 months)

-In the next 6 months we want to be halfway to the long term goal.
-To achieve this, we need to accomplish the following outcomes:

 - Getting to search results faster through a better search experience.
 - Users perceive search results to be as fast-loading and responsive as [grep.app](https://grep.app/)